 - CIPFA (the Chartered Institute of Public Finance & Accountancy) defines treasury management as: "The management of the local authority's borrowing, investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks." - 2.
-The report reviews the treasury management activity during the first six months of the financial year 2019/20 and reports on the prudential indicators as required by CIPFA's Treasury Management Code of Practice. - The original Treasury Management Strategy (TMS) and Prudential Indicators were reported to and approved by Council on 26 February 2019. - 4.
+The report reviews the treasury management activity during the first six months of the financial year 2019/20 and reports on the prudential indicators as required by CIPFA's Treasury Management Code of Practice. - 3.
+The original Treasury Management Strategy (TMS) and Prudential Indicators were reported to and approved by Council on 26 February 2019.
+This midyear report was approved and recommend for approval by council at cabinet on 18 December 2019. - 4.
 This Council has adopted the CIPFA Code of Practice for Treasury Management in the Public Sector and operates its treasury management service in compliance with this Code.
 This requires that the prime objective of treasury management activity is the effective management of risk, and that borrowing activities are undertaken on a prudent, affordable and sustainable basis. - 5.
 The council's investments in commercial property, equity shares, and lending to third parties are classified as non-financial (commercial) investments and are reviewed annually within the non-financial (commercial) investments strategy part of the budget report in February.